Anger over Guinea-Bissau and Senegal 'oil and gas contract' | DW | 31.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The independent Guinea-Bissauan newspaper O Democrata in November 2021 broke the news about a secret agreement between Senegal's president, Macky Sall, and his Guinea-Bissauan counterpart, Umaro Sissoco Embalo.
+The independent Guinea-Bissauan newspaper O Democrata broke the news in November about a secret agreement between Senegal's president, Macky Sall, and his Guinea-Bissauan counterpart, Umaro Sissoco Embalo.

-The report revealed that President Sissoco Embalo had independently negotiated and signed an agreement with President Sall in October 2020 to unevenly share any future oil and gas revenues in the sea area between the two countries.
+The report revealed that Sissoco Embalo had independently negotiated and signed an agreement with Sall in October 2020 to unevenly share any future oil and gas revenues in the sea area between the countries.

-"The agreement provides for the division of future oil revenues between the two countries, albeit after a ratio that is very unfavorable to Guinea-Bissau," said Armando Lona, editor-in-chief of O Democrata.
+"The agreement provides for the division of future oil revenues between the two countries, albeit after a ratio that is very unfavorable to Guinea-Bissau," Armando Lona, the editor-in-chief of O Democrata, told DW.

 Lona said the agreement was signed illegally because the president bypassed the public in a matter of national importance.

 "We don't understand why Sissoco kept such a secret about our country's resources.
-After all, raw materials belong all Guineans, and not just those who happen to be in power," he told DW.
+After all, raw materials belong to all Guineans, and not just those who happen to be in power," he said.

 As early as 1993, Senegal and Guinea-Bissau agreed to create a common economic zone off the coast of both countries.
 This temporarily resolved a decades-old territorial conflict.
 Senegal claimed 54% of the lands, and Guinea-Bissau 46%.
 The area is rich in fish stocks and oil and gas reserves.